 Writ of Execution

-In addition to a property lien and wage garnishment, you may request a writ of execution and ask a court order that the debtor’s assets be sold in order to pay the debt.
+A writ of execution and asks a court to order that the debtor’s assets be sold in order to pay the debt.
 It is important to note that certain items are exempt from attachment, including, but not limited to, clothing, tools of trade or profession, and small amounts of property including money.
 Read the Rules: See Rules 3-644 thru 3-646

-Should the defendant reside in another state, the court for that state may be petitioned to enforce the Maryland judgment by garnishing wages or implementing other forms of attachment.
+If the defendant resides in another state, the court for that state may be petitioned to enforce the Maryland judgment by garnishing wages or implementing other forms of attachment.